JohnAnon9771/JohnAnon9771/README.md

 ## I'm a João Alves, Developer Frontend!

 - 🔭 I’m looking a new job!
-- 🌱 I'm currently learning React deeply and Next.js 🤓
+- 🌱 I'm currently learning Three.js and React Three Fiber 🤓
 - 🥅 2020 Goals: Find a new job, start collaborating with Open source projects and realize personal dreams...
+- 🤓 Skilled: JavaScript and React ecosystem
 - ⚡ Fun fact: I love to draw and code 🤭

 ### Connect with me: